Getting Started

 hence task next does three things in one query:

-(assigned T alice)holds - Excludes tasks that are already
+- Excludes tasks that are already claimed or completed

-The word assigned here is derived — the plan's (normally (assigned setup alice)) rule fired with no defeaters, so the reasoner concluded the assignment.
+The assignment is derived — the plan's (normally r-assign-design ...) rule fired with no defeaters, so the reasoner concluded the assignment.
 You do not query a database; you query the logical consequences of the rules and accumulated facts in the .spl file.

-hence task next project.spl --all to see tasks ready for any agent, not just yourself.
+hence plan board project.spl to see all tasks across all agents and their current status.
 Useful when coordinating across a team or debugging why a task is not surfacing.

 5. Claim and complete a task

-Claiming a task records a (claimed setup alice) fact in the plan file.
+Claiming a task appends a (claims agent:dev ...) block to the plan file.
 Other agents querying the same plan will see it as in-progress.
 This is how concurrent agents avoid stepping on each other's work.

 -